 We’ve put together a bucket list of our favorite experiences and activities in Bassano that our town offers to tourists and locals.
 Share the ones you find out about at #aDayinBassano

-The bridge in Bassano del Grappa is the symbol of the city is the “Ponte Vecchio” or old bridge, crossing river Brenta is thee town’s main attraction and center of the old town.
+The bridge in Bassano del Grappa is the symbol of the city: the “Ponte Vecchio” or old bridge, crossing river Brenta is thee town’s main attraction and center of the old town.
 The bridge has been redesigned and fixed multiple times throughout history from its first appearance in the 13th century.
 The current structure of the old bridge in Bassano (a newer one crosses the river in the south) carries the signature of visionary renaissance designer Andrea Palladio (1508 – 1580) and is made entirely of wood.
 It is renewed as an engineering masterpiece hard to replicate even with today’s technology.
 In fact, in recent years the structure has undergone many restorations and construction companies faced difficulties in reproducing the original design.

 At the eastern end of the bridge, locals gather for happy hour at Nardini, Italy’s oldest distillery dating back to 1779 and still serving drinks in the retro atmosphere of the original laboratory.
 Here you are supposed to order a round of “mezzo e mezzo” which is the bitter house specialty, or an “acqua di Cedro” or cider water, besides the extensive spirits options.
 A few steps ahead, Nardini’s competitor Poli has its free entry Grappa Museum where you can smell and test virtually unlimited Grappa kinds.

 In the colonnade between the two main piazzas, the Beltrame family runs its “Bottega del Pane”.
 In this vintage bakery, every product is of outstanding quality, but it is because of its iconic “pizzetta”, or tiny pizza, that the shop attracts costumers from Bassano and the surrounding towns.